tollivne/ITFnd100-Mod07/docs/index.md

 ```
 *Figure 9 - General Exception Block*

 Printing the general error and type is added information that can help the developer with troubleshooting.
 I also added the printing of the error, document string, and type for the FileNotFound error.
-Shown in Figure 10 is a screenshot of the program running in the CMD window.
-I was trying to get an error message.
-The last time I ran a program in the command window, it could not find the file and I had to navigate to the directory containing the python program before running it.
-I had used a “relative path” in my program.
-Strangely enough, it didn’t give me the FileNotFoundError this time!
+Just for contrast, shown in Figure 10 is a screenshot of the program running correctly with no errors in the CMD window.

 ![Figure 10 - Program Run in CMD Window](https://github.com/tollivne/IntroToProg-Python-Mod07/blob/master/docs/Figure%2010.png)